uribo/learnR/basic-objects/vector.md

 ```

-If we want to assign this value to a symbol, we can use `<-`.
+To assign this value to a symbol, we can use `<-`.

 ```r